trihargianto/trihargianto.com/content/blog/2024-09-21-set-minimum-browser-versions-for-your-site/index.en.md

 ### Follow Baseline

 [Baseline](https://web.dev/baseline) is an initiative from [WebDX Community Group](https://www.w3.org/community/webdx/) to help developers easily identify features that are stable and well-supported by all major browsers.
-Read more about it here.

 Baseline is a really great choice in case you don’t have analytics installed on your site and you want to rely on global data.
 The drawback from it is it’s relatively new, hence not all features have a Baseline label yet.